 I’m a writer and critic with a particular interest in art, sexuality and cities (more on all of that here).

-The Lonely City (2016) is an investigation into loneliness by way of art, including Warhol, Hopper and David Wojnarowicz.
-It was shortlisted for the Gordon Burn Prize and the National Book Critics Circle Award for Criticism and has been transated into twelve languages.
+The Lonely City (2016) is an investigation into loneliness by way of several iconic artists, including Warhol, Hopper and David Wojnarowicz.
+It was shortlisted for the Gordon Burn Prize and the National Book Critics Circle Award for Criticism and has been transated into 12 languages.
 Read the Observer extract here.

 The Trip to Echo Spring (2013) explores the liquid links between writers and alcohol.
 Hilary Mantel described it as 'one of the best books I've read on the creative uses of adversity'.
 It was shortlisted for the Costa Biography Prize and the Gordon Burn Prize, and was a book of the year in the New York Times, Time, Observer, Times, Economist and Statesman.